-My research takes an interdisciplinary and transnational approach to study gender, sexuality, communication technologies, and culture.
+I am a mixed-methods researcher, specializing in in-depth interviews and survey methodology.
+My research takes an interdisciplinary and transnational approach to study communication technology, gender, sexuality, and culture.
 Currently, I am pursuing three projects.

-1. Gender and sexual politics in the emerging dating app culture in China
+1. Gender and queer politics in the emerging dating app culture in China [monograph; contract under MIT Press]

 - Chan, L. S. (2018).
 Liberating or disciplining?
 A technofeminist analysis of the use of dating apps Among women in urban China.
 Communication, Culture and Critique, 11, 298–314. doi:10.1093/ccc/tcy004/4956846